n8ebel/urlshortener/README.md

     ]
 }
 ```
+This works whether executing the `run` task from the command line using the Gradle Wrapper or when executing Gradle tasks from IntelliJ

 In practice, this approach doesn't bring much flexibility to our deployment workflows.

-If we run from Gradle, `development` mode is on, if we run via the Kotlin Application build configuration, `development` mode would be turned off.

-What if we wanted to build from Gradle, but be able to turn on/off `development` mode?
+What if we wanted to start the app using the `:run` task, but be able to turn on/off `development` mode?

 We can extend the `applicationDefaultJvmArgs` approach to pull from our Gradle System Properties.